-How to Apply for FG’s N50 million Student Venture Capital Grant As Portal Opens
+How to Apply for FG’s N50 million Student Venture Capital Grant as Portal Opens

-How to Apply for FG’s N50 million Student Venture Capital Grant As Portal Opens
+How to Apply for FG’s N50 million Student Venture Capital Grant as Portal Opens

-• FG has opened applications for the new Student Venture Capital Grant, offering up to N50 million equity-free funding
+• FG opened applications for the new Student Venture Capital Grant, offering up to N50 million equity-free funding

-• The programme for undergraduate innovators in STEMM is an acronym for Science, Technology, Engineering, Mathematics, and Medicine fields.
+• The programme for undergraduate innovators in STEMM is an acronym for Science, Technology, Engineering, Mathematics, and Medicine fields

 Legit.ng journalist Dave Ibemere has over a decade of experience in business journalism, with in-depth knowledge of the Nigerian economy, stocks, and general market trends.

-The Federal Government has opened the application portal for the Student Venture Capital Grant (S-VCG), a new funding initiative offering up to N50 million equity-free financing to undergraduate innovators in Science, Technology, Engineering, Mathematics, and Medicine fields.
+The federal government has opened the application portal for the Student Venture Capital Grant (S-VCG), a new funding initiative offering up to N50 million equity-free financing to undergraduate innovators in Science, Technology, Engineering, Mathematics, and Medicine fields.

 Source: Getty Images